The Saturday Paper: Publication

 The Saturday Paper is published by Morry Schwartz via Schwartz Media, which also publishes books via Black Inc, the magazine The Monthly and the Quarterly Essay.
 Upon its launch, Schwartz stated he expected The Saturday Paper to be profitable within several years, and the paper should sell "between 60,000 and 80,000 copies a week".
 Another early projection put that figure at 80,000 to 100,000 copies a week.
-Ultimately, circulation would blossom to 900,000 by December 2021.
+Ultimately, circulation grew to 900,000 by December 2021.

 Editors

 Author Erik Jensen was the paper's editor from its founding until June 2018, when Vice Media features editor Maddison Connaughton was appointed to the position.
 Jensen became the paper's editor-in-chief.
-He was the paper's representative on the judging panel for the annual Horne Prize since its inception in 2016.
-Jensen replaced Connaughton as editor in June 2021.
+He was the paper's representative on the judging panel for the annual Horne Prize since its inception in 2016 until it went defunct in 2023.
+Jensen replaced Connaughton as editor in June 2021 before moving to become editor-in-chief of the newspaper's publisher, Schwartz Media.
+Since April 2022 The Saturday Paper has been edited by former Bloomberg News editor Emily Barrett.

 Contributors

 Regular contributors include journalists Paul Bongiorno, Karen Middleton, Mike Seccombe, Rick Morton, John Hewson and cartoonist Jon Kudelka.

-Other contributors include writers Behrouz Boochani, Fiona McGregor, David Marr, Christos Tsiolkas, Margaret Simons, Maxine Beneba Clarke, Richard Flanagan, Kate Holden, Maddee Clark, Martin McKenzie-Murray, Clem Bastow, Shaad D'Souza, Sarah Krasnostein; economist Richard Denniss; former television presenter Leigh Sales; journalists Nakkiah Lui and Michael West; musician and The Whitlams frontman Tim Freedman; and ex-Federal MPs Tony Windsor, Kevin Rudd, and Rob Oakeshott.
+Other contributors include writers Karen Barlow, Behrouz Boochani, Fiona McGregor, David Marr, Christos Tsiolkas, Margaret Simons, Maxine Beneba Clarke, Richard Flanagan, Kate Holden, Maddee Clark, Martin McKenzie-Murray, Clem Bastow, Shaad D'Souza, Sarah Krasnostein; economist Richard Denniss; television presenter and journalist Leigh Sales; journalists Nakkiah Lui and Michael West; musician and The Whitlams frontman Tim Freedman; and former Federal MPs Tony Windsor, Kevin Rudd, and Rob Oakeshott.
 In 2020, poet, playwright and novelist Alison Croggon became the paper's arts editor.
+In March 2024, Stan Grant started producing fortnightly commentary pieces.